- Training

 New employees get their initial training from their store manager, as well as dedicated trainers responsible for teaching the Starbucks Experience classes which cover the company history, its legacy of social responsibility, and its culture.
 The Starbucks Experience is typically taught to groups of new hires at regional training centers, or in-store in more remote markets.
 Each store also has a learning coach — another partner who has shown a passion for training and teaching — who guides new hires through the Barista Basics hands-on training program.

-It’s a system that works — but could it be even better?
+It’s a system that works, but could be better

 What truly sets brands up for success in the service industry is the consistency of the customer experience throughout hundreds or even thousands of store locations.
 And the multilevel approach to employee training that Starbucks and many other retailers use is not without its disadvantages.

 As everyone remembers from those childhood games of “Telephone,” communicating anything down the chain through multiple people has the potential to get distorted through each communication, leading to inconsistency in training from region to region and store to store.
-The process of training the trainers, who then train the managers, who then train the employees, who then train their peers introduces a great deal of unconscious bias into the training.
-It can even mean that a new employee gets training that is flat out wrong in some cases.
+The process of training the trainers, who then train the managers, who then train the employees, and who then train their peers introduces a great deal of unconscious bias into the training.
+It can even mean that a new employee gets flat-out wrong training in some cases.

 One upgrade to its current training process for front-line employees could make Starbucks’ training not only more consistent across all of its store locations but also more efficient and cost-effective: supporting instructor-led training and social learning with video.